k-koech/Anitas_Kitchen/README.md

 #### By **Kelvin Kipchumba Koech**
 ## Description
 The application is all about the description of the Anitas-kitchen, what it offers, all meals and drinks.
 It also shows the users reviews.
+The site is RESPONSIVE in both smartphones and desktops.
 ::::LiveServer - https://k-koech.github.io/Anitas_Kitchen/
 ## Setup/Installation Requirements
 * Create a folder in your local machine